JWiliams/csc321/final/README.md

 I have the same goal for the task python files.
 The first command I run is "tcpdump -i 2 -w taskvent.pcap port 5557 -vvv".
 Next I run "tcpdump -i 2 -w taskwork.pcap port 5557 -vvv".
 The sink program was running on port 5558 so the command was "tcpdump -i 2 -w tasksink.pcap port 5558 -vvv".

+## Merged File
+The command I use to merge all pcap files was "mergecap -a -w full-take.pcap *.pcap".